WAZIPOINT Engineering Science & Technology: What is the Voltage Relay and How Does It Work?

 Overall, voltage relays play a crucial role in protecting electrical systems from voltage-related abnormalities and ensuring the reliability and stability of the power infrastructure.

-Types of Voltage Relay Used in Electrical Substation
+Types of Voltage Relay Used in Electrical Substations

 In substations, various types of voltage relays are used to monitor and protect the electrical system.
 Here are some commonly used types of voltage relays in substations: